The Boweimar is a mix between a Boxer and a Weimaraner.

 When it comes to eye color, his eyes are usually brown, taking after the Boxer side rather than the gray, blue, or amber eyes of a Weimaraner.

 With the coat of a Boweimar being so short, he will not require a lot of grooming.
 Brushing once a week should be sufficient.

-He is not a hypoallergenic dog and don’t shed that much.
-Because of his short coat, he is also unlikely to need a bath unless absolutely necessary.
+He is not a hypoallergenic dog and doesn’t shed that much.
+Because of his short coat, he is also unlikely to need a bath unless necessary.

 Keep his ears clean to prevent any infections.
 This can be done by wiping the inside of the ear with wet cotton wool.